kristianmandrup/cream/README.markdown

 * Integrate all these sub-systems
 * Provide generators that can auto-configure your Rails 3 app with these systems for a given ORM

 For more information also see the [Cream Wiki](https://github.com/kristianmandrup/cream/wiki), which includes Cream status notes and a complete listing and usage examples of the latest Roles Generic API.
+There is now also an overview of the full Cream API, which contains various helper methods to facilitate working with users, sessions, roles and permissions in both your views and controllers.
+Please let me know of other areas that you think should be covered in the Wiki or on this main page ;)

 ## Rails 3 demo apps with Cream